 Company administrator email.
 This is required field consisting of at least one “.” and an “@” character.

 Company Administrator phone number.
-This will be a numeric required field.
+This is a numeric required field.

 Submit button

 To save the edited company information click on the submit button to send the data to the system.
 A confirmation message will appear when the data has been successfully accepted.